Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_use_WA** [ Type: *bool* ]

-	When determined the zeropoint, use the weighted average.
+	When determined the zeropoint, use the weighted average and standard deviation as the zeropoint and its error.
+This is not recommended as there is too much weighting placed on error and may skew result.